 “To do it [IoT security] right, it has to be done at the hardware level.”6 said Damon Kachur, Global Business Development manager at Symantec Corporation.

 So if you were hoping that implementing a secure OS with some data encryption was satisfactory for securing your IoT product, think again.
 Don’t be caught unaware by expensive, extensive, and foreseeable security vulnerabilities.
 Embrace DFS and the peace of mind that comes with it.
 It is undeniable that managing product development is made easier by realistic and accurate schedules.
+Having ERP software can also provide additional security for any business.
+Learning more about it can help you make a cost-effective choice for your business.
+Check out the Salesforce on the benefits of ERP for more but I digress.

 - Sales Enablement: Customers want to know whether the silicon in their products is secure.
 When a silicon security vulnerability is discovered late in the design cycle or after the product has shipped it can cost hundreds of millions of dollars to fix it.
 The cost of fixing security vulnerabilities is roughly equivalent to fixing defects – and the chart below shows what happens when you find vulnerabilities late.